Kreyu/data-table-bundle/docs/reference/twig.md

 Renders the pagination controls.

+Additionally, accepts the data table view as a first argument.
+In this case, the pagination view is extracted from the data table view "pagination" variable.

 ## Variables

 Certain types may define even more variables, and some variables here only really apply to certain types.